Ketel Marte Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Ketel Marte (.297 slugging percentage in past 10 games, including no home run), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.395 slugging percentage in past 10 games, including zero home run), battle starter Charlie Morton and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.

-In his last game, he collected three RBI (going 1-for-4 with a double and a walk) against the Blue Jays.
+In his most recent game, he racked up two extra-base hits (3-for-6 with two doubles and three RBI) against the Braves.

 Ketel Marte Game Info & Props vs. the Braves